melaniebrgr/learning-computer-science/05-system-design/03-cloud-services/03-aws-block-storage.md

 # 03 Cloud services

-## Block Storage
+## Object & Block Storage

 Broadly speaking, data can be stored in files or stored in databases.
 You can think of block-level storage as a place to store files.
 A file being a series of bytes that are stored in blocks on disc.
 When a file is updated, the whole series of blocks aren't all overwritten.
 Instead, it updates just the pieces that change.
 This makes it an efficient storage type when working with applications like databases, enterprise software, or file systems.

 Files are often generated in the course of typical web application usage, e.g. user file uploads, invoice generation, image transformations, legal documents, and so on.
 So we need services for file storage.

-There are three types of block or file storage services:
+There are three types of object / block / file storage services:

 - instance storage,
 - block (EBS),